-Rehost an on-premises Linux app to Azure VMs and Azure Database for MySQL
+Rehost an on-premises Linux application to Azure VMs and Azure Database for MySQL

-This article shows how the fictional company Contoso rehosts a two-tier Linux-based Apache/MySQL/PHP (LAMP) app, migrating it from on-premises to Azure using Azure VMs and Azure Database for MySQL.
+This article shows how the fictional company Contoso rehosts a two-tier LAMP-based application and migrates it from on-premises to Azure by using Azure Virtual Machines (VMs) and Azure Database for MySQL.

-osTicket, the service desk app used in this example, is provided as open source.
-If you'd like to use it for your own testing, you can download it from GitHub.
+The service desk application used in this example, osTicket, is provided as open source.
+If you want to use it for your own testing, you can download it from GitHub.

 - Address business growth.
 Contoso is growing, and as a result there's pressure on the on-premises systems and infrastructure.

 - Limit risk.
-The service desk app is critical for the business.
+The service desk application is critical for the business.
 Contoso wants to move it to Azure with zero risk.

 - Extend.
-Contoso doesn't want to change the app right now.
-It simply wants to keep the app stable.
+Contoso doesn't want to change the application right now.
+The company wants to keep the application stable.

-The Contoso cloud team has pinned down goals for this migration, in order to determine the best migration method:
+The Contoso cloud team has pinned down goals for this migration to determine the best migration method:

-- After migration, the app in Azure should have the same performance capabilities as it does today in their on-premises VMware environment.
-The app will remain as critical in the cloud as it is on-premises.
+- After migration, the application in Azure should have the same performance capabilities as it does today in the company's on-premises VMware environment.
+The application will remain as critical in the cloud as it is on-premises.

-- Contoso doesn't want to invest in this app.
-It's important to the business, but in its current form Contoso simply want to move it safely to the cloud.
+- Contoso doesn't want to invest in this application.
+It's important to the business, but in its current form Contoso simply wants to move it safely to the cloud.

-- Having completed a couple of Windows app migrations, Contoso wants to learn how to use a Linux-based infrastructure in Azure.
+- Having completed a couple of Windows application migrations, Contoso wants to learn how to use a Linux-based infrastructure in Azure.

 - Contoso wants to minimize database admin tasks after the application is moved to the cloud.